Financing Information

 Corporate Rating

-On April 26, 2022, Standard & Poor’s Global Ratings upgraded their rating to “A” with a stable outlook for Dassault Systèmes SE and its long term credit.
+On April 17th, 2023, Standard & Poors Global Ratings re-affirmed their “A” rating with a stable outlook for Dassault Systèmes SE and its long term credit.

 Agency |